Israel strikes and seals off Gaza after incursion by Hamas, which vows to execute hostages

-JERUSALEM (AP) — Israel increased airstrikes on the Gaza Strip and sealed it off from food, fuel, and other supplies in retaliation for a bloody incursion by Hamas militants, as the war’s death toll rose to nearly 1,600 on both sides.
-Hamas also escalated on Monday, pledging to kill captured Israelis if attacks targeted civilians without warnings.
+JERUSALEM (AP) — Israel increased airstrikes on the Gaza Strip and sealed it off from food, fuel and other supplies Monday in retaliation for a bloody incursion by Hamas militants, as the war’s death toll rose to nearly 1,600 on both sides.
+Hamas also escalated, pledging to kill captured Israelis if attacks targeted civilians without warnings.

 In the war’s third day, Israel was still finding bodies from Hamas’ stunning weekend attack into southern Israeli towns.
 Rescue workers found 100 bodies in the tiny farming community of Beeri — around 10% of its population — after a long hostage standoff with gunmen.
 In Gaza, tens of thousands fled their homes as relentless airstrikes leveled buildings.

-The Israeli military said it had largely gained control in its southern towns after the attack caught its vaunted military and intelligence apparatus completely off guard and led to fierce battles in its streets for the first time in decades.
-But Hamas and other militants in Gaza say they are holding more than 130 soldiers and civilians snatched from inside Israel.
+The Israeli military said it had largely gained control in the south after the attack caught its vaunted military and intelligence apparatus completely off guard and led to fierce battles in its streets for the first time in decades.
+Hamas and other militants in Gaza say they are holding more than 130 soldiers and civilians snatched from inside Israel.

 Israeli tanks and drones were deployed to guard breaches in the Gaza border fence to prevent new incursions.
 Thousands of Israelis were evacuated from more than a dozen towns near Gaza, and the military summoned 300,000 reservists — a massive mobilization in a short time.